miketabb33/michaels-articles/articles/oauth.md

 #### OAuth

 The main responsibility of OAuth is to provide a token used for accessing APIs.
-Think of this hotel room key scenario, the key gives access to your room, pool, and business center.
-However, it does not give access to the conference room or offices, additional privileges are required.
+Think of this hotel room key scenario.
+The key gives access to your room, pool, and business center, however, it does not give access to the conference room or offices.
+For access to these, additional privileges are required.

 #### Open ID
 The main responsibility of Open ID is to provide the users identity, an extension of OAuth.